iter8-tools/iter8/mkdocs/docs/getting-started/quick-start.md

 ???+ info "Understanding what happened"
     1. You created two versions of your app/ML model.
     2. You generated requests for your app/ML model versions.
 At the start of the experiment, 100% of the requests are sent to the baseline and 0% to the candidate.
     3. You created an Iter8 experiment with A/B testing pattern and progressive deployment pattern.
-In each iteration, Iter8 observed the latency and error-rate metrics collected by Prometheus, and the user-engagement metric from New Relic, verified that the candidate satisfied all objectives, identified the candidate as the winner since the candidate improved over the baseline in terms of user-engagement, and progressively shifted traffic from the baseline to the candidate.
+In each iteration, Iter8 observed the latency and error-rate metrics collected by Prometheus, and the user-engagement metric from New Relic, verified that the candidate satisfied all objectives, verified that the candidate improved over the baseline in terms of user-engagement, identified candidate as the winner, progressively shifted traffic from the baseline to the candidate, and promoted the candidate.

 ## 9. Cleanup
 === "Istio"